Krishnan Srinivasan: Indian Foreign Service

 Srinivasan was born in Madras (now Chennai).
 Following an education in England at Bedford School and Christ Church, Oxford he joined the Indian Foreign Service in May 1959.
 His early postings included Oslo and Beirut, and then as India's Chargé d'Affaires in Tripoli.
-He was Ambassador/High Commissioner to Zambia, Botswana, Nigeria, Benin, Cameroon, The Netherlands and Bangladesh, before being appointed Secretary and finally Foreign Secretary of India in 1994.
+He was Ambassador/High Commissioner to Zambia, Botswana, Nigeria, Benin, Cameroon, The Netherlands and Bangladesh, before being appointed Foreign Secretary of India in 1994.

 Srinivasan published the week-by-week diaries that he maintained as High Commissioner of India to Bangladesh during the period 1989-1992, as The Jamdani Revolution; Politics, Personalities and Civil Society in Bangladesh (2007).
 It covers the period when civil society brought down General Ershad, in the first-ever overthrow of a military-backed regime in South Asia.
 The work is also notable for throwing a "candid light on the day-to-day activities of an Indian envoy, his actions with and without instructions from New Delhi, and the frustrations with headquarters that characterize the experience of every ambassador".

 In 2012, Srinivasan published Diplomatic Channels, an "exceptionally frank memoir of his tenure as Foreign Secretary [including] his impressions of the personalities he encountered, and the topics in foreign policy that arose in the early 1990s".